cliver-project/AITrigram/inference.md

 > NOTE: by default, each LLMEngine only uses one GPU, the other will be idle. so it needs the LLMEngine to support to use multiple GPUs, typically called: model parallelism (MP).

-> NOTE: It woulbe the best pratice to bind each GPU with each `LLMModel` serving.
+> NOTE: It woulbe the best pratice to bind each GPU with each `ModelRepository` serving.
 For large model that one GPU cannot load, uses Model Parallelism (MP) to load it using multiple GPUs, and we can set up a Data Parallelism before it to distribute the requests.

 ## DP and MP